sirpsycho/firecall/README.md

 # removeip

 This script works in the same way as blockip, except it removes an IP block from the firewall.
 It can be used to quickly "undo" a block made by blockip.

-In the same way as above, you can create an alias to make this easier:

-`echo 'alias removeip="python /full/path/to/removeip.py"' >> ~/.bashrc`

 Example usage:
 ```